 - Schizophrenia may develop during early adulthood.
 There are different types of schizophrenia.

-- You can have ‘positive’ and ‘negative’ symptoms of schizophrenia.
+- You may experience ‘positive’ and ‘negative’ symptoms of schizophrenia.

-- Negative symptoms may be a lack of motivation and being withdrawn.
+- Negative symptoms are when you lose the ability to do something.
+For example, losing motivation to do things or becoming withdrawn.
 They often last longer than positive symptoms.

-Schizophrenia is a mental illness which affects the way you think.
+Schizophrenia is a serious mental illness which affects the way you think, feel and behave.
 The symptoms may affect how you cope with day to day life.

 - Disorganised thinking

 - Lack of motivation

 - Changes in body language and emotions